Frequently Asked Questions

 Are there deadlines?

 We accept applications throughout the year, and some companies prefer to wait until the spring to make summer plans.
-Internships such as the Ruhr Fellowship, Bundestag, and Ifo have strict deadlines.
-A work authorization (if required) may take up to 90 days to process, so the sooner you apply, the better.
+However, some internships — such as the Ruhr Fellowship, TUM-PREP, and Ifo — have strict deadlines.
 Keep in mind that the sooner you apply, the better your chances of getting your top choice.

 How do I submit my cover letter, CV and other materials?